-Box wine – or ‘bag in box’ – has enjoyed a recent surge in demand, arguably driven by the on-trade, which suggests that consumer habits and perceptions may be changing.
+Box wine – or ‘bag in box’ – has enjoyed a recent surge in demand, which suggests that consumer habits and perceptions may be changing.

 Not restricted to the value end of the market, we are also seeing an increasing number of premium wines which tick boxes such as organic, biodynamic and natural.

 Whilst you’re unlikely to find the world’s finest wines in pouches or boxes any time soon, some bag-in-box wines present good value.
-They also preserve wines longer than open bottles and are more portable.
+They also preserve wines longer than open bottles and are more portable – making them great picnic wines.

 That said, it definitely pays to be selective.
 But, which ones should you be buying?